Umit-Soylu/Java-Training/README.md

   - Queue concept and its application classes are in the [Queues Package](/src/com/bilgeadam/java/tutorials/collections/queues/).
 (Test classes are under [here](/test/com/bilgeadam/java/tutorials/collections/queues/)) (New keywords: `Queue`, `ArrayQueue`, `PriorityQueue` and `Stack`)
   - Set concept and its application classes are in the [Sets Package](/src/com/bilgeadam/java/tutorials/collections/sets/).
 (Test classes are under [here](/test/com/bilgeadam/java/tutorials/collections/sets/)) (New keywords: `Set`, `HashSet`, and `TreeSet`)
   - Collections real world example cases can be found [here](/src/com/bilgeadam/java/examples/).
+* [Custom Exceptions](https://github.com/Umit-Soylu/Java-Training/tree/CustomExceptions) is introduced with use cases.